Frequently Asked Questions

 - I’m interested in an online, or part time program…

-We do not offer an online, or part time program, this is a full time PhD program that requires residency at Northwestern University.
+- We do not offer an online, or part-time program; this is a full-time, in-person PhD program.

 - I would like a tour or to meet with an admissions officer…

-- Due to the high volume of applicants we do not offer tours, or meetings with admission officers, prior to admittance to our program.
-All admitted students are invited to a two day open house where they will meet with faculty and graduate students, visit the campus and see Evanston/Chicago before the April 15th decision deadline.
+- Due to the high volume of applicants to our PhD program, we are unable to offer tours or meetings with admission officers prior to admittance to our program.
+All admitted students are invited to an Open House event where they visit the campus and meet with faculty and current graduate students before the April 15th decision deadline.

-Applicants with questions should email firstname.lastname@example.org, and your question will be answered or forwarded to the appropriate person.
+Applicants with questions should email firstname.lastname@example.org, and your inquiry will be answered directly or forwarded to the appropriate person.

 - Can I apply to start in the winter or spring?

-- No. All applications must be for fall admission.
-The application deadline is December 15 of the preceding year.
+- No, all applications must be for Fall quarter admission.
+The application deadline is December 1 of the preceding year.

 - I have an MA already does the department accept transfer credit?

-- Yes, on a case by case basis and only after a student is admitted to the program will we assess if a course can count for particular requirement.
-Students can have a maximum of 6 courses waived from prior graduate level coursework and are still required to fulfill the TGS residency requirement.
+- Yes, on a case-by-case basis and only after a student is admitted to the program will we assess if a course can count for particular requirement.
+Students can have a maximum of 6 courses waived from prior graduate level coursework.

 - I was an econ (English, French, biology, et. al.) major.
 Can I apply?